moonseer/sneaker-collect/README.md

 - Add a sneaker to the collection
     - add sneaker by sku number, common name
     - search a common sneaker database to obtain details about sneaker (ie api)
+    - use OpenAI GPT-4 Turbo to automatically find sneaker details by SKU
 - View all sneakers in the collection
 - Edit a sneaker in the collection
+    - manually update sneaker details
+    - automatically update information using OpenAI GPT-4 Turbo by SKU lookup
 - Delete a sneaker from the collection
 - Search for a sneaker in the collection
 - Filter the sneakers in the collection by brand, model, colorway, size, etc.